pchmn/expo-material3-theme/README.md

 function App() {
   const colorScheme = useColorScheme();
-  // If the device does not support material3, it will return a theme based on the fallback source color (optional, default to #6750A4) const { theme } = useMaterial3Theme({ fallbackSourceColor: '#3E8260' });
+  // If the device is not compatible, it will return a theme based on the fallback source color (optional, default to #6750A4) const { theme } = useMaterial3Theme({ fallbackSourceColor: '#3E8260' });

   return (